DAKSHSHARMA2901/daksh/README.md

 # daksh
-it is an sql project
+it is an sql project about hotel management system